WHO WE ARE

 As Executive Director of MiNO, Lauren is focusing on supporting young women and men who exhibit a passion for cooking and are determined to make a difference in their communities and greater New Orleans.

-In her spare time, Lauren serves on the boards of Project Peaceful Warriors, a yoga and mindfulness program in schools, and Abeona House, a Reggio Emilia school for young children.
+In her spare time, Lauren serves on the Food and Policy Advocacy Committee as Co-Chair of the Business Development Working group and is Vice President of the Board of Abeona House, a Reggio Emilia school for young children.
 She doesn't believe we are ever truly finished learning, so she attends annual programming and receives training at THE SPACE Como in Lake Como, Italy, where she continues to learn and hone her teaching skills with like-minded people from around the globe.
-She brings all she learns back home, in hopes of making life in New Orleans better for those who are in need the most.
-When not working on developing the MiNO Foundation or giving back to her community, she can be found spending time outdoors with her young son Tenzin, practicing yoga, and cooking.
+She brings all she learns back home, to support others to make a difference in New Orleans.
+When not working on developing the MiNO Foundation or giving back to her community, she can be found spending time outdoors with her young son Tenzin.

 Morgan Dugas was born and raised in Lafayette, Louisiana in a large cajun family where there was never a shortage for special occasions and celebrations centered around food.
 Growing up in the rich cultural environment of south Louisiana, she developed a deep understanding of the way community would shape her identity.
 Morgan's love and appreciation for the people in her community and the commitment to serving them started early on where she started clubs that were dedicated to giving back.
 While in high school she spearheaded a day long event called Hopefest that raised money for the formerly known as Stuller Place, a sexual trauma resource and response center for young people.